-All development, improvement, and maintenance is governed by the Capital Improvements Program (CIP), prepared every two years to cover a six-year cycle.
-The CIP includes new or renovation projects costing over $25,000 with a useful life greater than 15 years.
-It also includes smaller planned life cycle asset replacement (PLAR) projects that increase the life of assets.
+All development, improvement, and maintenance are governed by the Capital Improvements Program (CIP).
+The CIP is prepared every two years to cover a six-year cycle.
+The CIP includes new or renovation projects costing over $30,000 with a useful life greater than 15 years.
+It also includes smaller planned lifecycle asset replacement (PLAR) projects that increase the life of assets.

-The most recent CIP was approved by the Montgomery County Council on March 26, 2016.
-The County’s Office of Management and Budget (OMB) maintains information about prior CIPs on their website.
-Please click here to access their library by fiscal year.
+The most recent CIP for fiscal years 21-25 was approved by the Montgomery County Council on May 21, 2020.
+The County’s Office of Management and Budget (OMB) maintains information about prior CIPs on their website, where you can explore OMB’s interactive Open Budget publications.

 Projects considered for inclusion in the CIP evolve from various sources, including but not limited to:

-- Variety of plans and studies, e.g. master plans, functional plans, needs plan (Land Preservation, Parks and Recreation Plan [LPPRP] )
+- Variety of plans and studies, e.g. master plans, functional plans, needs plans (Land Preservation, Parks and Recreation Plan [LPPRP] )

 - Approved facility plans

-- Citizen requests at public forums, letter etc.
+- Citizen requests at public forums, letters, etc.

 - Planning Board directives